gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-06-extendind-mui-components.md

 />
 ```

 That is, we would like to declare the component in a single line.
 But, on the other hand, we'd like to preserve the original properties of the `Select` component.
 How could we achieve that in a simple way?
-Here's it is:
+Here it is:

 ```jsx
 import React from 'react'